Sun bear: Ecology and behaviour

+The sun bear has home ranges of varying sizes in different areas, ranging from 7 to 27 km2 in Borneo and Peninsular Malaysia; and 8.7 to 20.9 km2 in Ulu Segama Forest Reserve in Sabah.

+The tiger is its major predator; dholes and leopards have also been recorded preying on sun bears, but cases are relatively few.
+In one incident, a tiger-sun bear interaction resulted in a prolonged altercation and in the death of both animals.
+In another incident, a wild female sun bear was swallowed by a large reticulated python in East Kalimantan.

+Sun bears usually do not attack humans unless provoked to do so, or if they are injured or with their cubs; their timid nature led these bears to be often tamed and kept as pets in the past.
+Sun bears are fierce when surprised in the forest.

 Diet

-Sun bears are omnivores and feed on a broad variety of items such as ants, bees, beetles, honey, termites and plant material such as seeds and several kinds of fruits.
-Vertebrates such as birds, deer, eggs and reptiles may be eaten occasionally.
-They forage mostly at night.
-Sun bears tear open hollow trees with their long, sharp claws and teeth in search of wild bees and honey.
-They also break termite mounds and quickly lick and suck the contents, holding pieces of the broken mound with their front paws.
-They consume figs in large amounts and eat them whole.
-In a study in the forests of Kalimantan, fruits of Moraceae, Burseraceae and Myrtaceae species made up more than 50% of the fruit diet; in times of fruit scarcity, sun bears switched to a more insectivorous diet.
-A study in Central Borneo revealed that sun bears play an important role in the seed dispersal of Canarium pilosum (a tree in the family Burseraceae).
+The sun bear is an omnivore with a broad diet, such as ants, bees, beetles, honey, termites, and plant material such as seeds and several kinds of fruits.
+Sun bear scat collected in Ulu Segama Forest Reserve in Sabah also contained remains of turtles and reptiles, and of figs and other fruits.
+In the forests of Kalimantan, the fruits of Moraceae, Burseraceae, and Myrtaceae species made up more than 50% of the fruit diet; in times of fruit scarcity, sun bears switched to a more insectivorous diet.
+Oil palms are nutritious but not enough for subsistence.
+It forages mostly at night.
+It tears open hollow trees with its long, sharp claws and teeth in search of wild bees and honey.
+It breaks termite mounds and quickly licks and sucks the contents, holding pieces of the broken mound with its front paws.

+A study in Central Borneo revealed that sun bears play an important role in the seed dispersal of Canarium pilosum.
 Sun bears eat the centre of coconut palms, and crush oil-rich seeds such as acorns.
-Oil palms are nutritious but not enough for subsistence.

 Reproduction

-Sun bears are polyoestrous; births occur throughout the year.
+The sun bear is polyoestrous; births occur throughout the year.
 Oestrus lasts five to seven days.
 Sun bears become sexually mature at two to four years of age.
-Reported lengths for pregnancies vary from 95 to 240 days; pregnancy tends to be longer in zoos in temperate climate possibly due to delay in implantation or fertilisation.
+Reported lengths for Gestation varies from 95 to 240 days; pregnancy tends to be longer in zoos in temperate climate possibly due to delay in implantation or fertilisation.
 Births occur inside hollow tree cavities.
 A litter typically comprises one or two cubs weighing around 325 g each.
 Cubs are born deaf with eyes closed.
-The eyes open at nearly 25 days but they remain blind till 50 days after birth; the sense of hearing improves over the first 50 days.
+The eyes open at nearly 25 days, but they remain blind till 50 days after birth; the sense of hearing improves over the first 50 days.
 Cubs younger than two months are dependent on external stimulation for defecation.
 Cubs are kept on buttress roots at the base of trees until they learn how to walk and climb properly.
 Mothers protect their cubs aggressively.
 Offspring remain with their mother for nearly the first three years of their lives.
-Lifespan in captivity is generally over 20 years; one individual lived for nearly 31 years.
+Lifespan in captivity is generally over 20 years; one individual has lived for 34 years.